Long runs on the London stage since 1700: 1945 to 1970

 In the post-war era, several shows, mainly musicals, achieved runs of between 2,000 and 4,000 performances between 1945 and 1970:

-The Mousetrap – 28,735 performances
+The Mousetrap

 None of the above productions, nor any that opened subsequently, have approached the length of the run of Agatha Christie's murder mystery The Mousetrap, which after a pre-London tour opened at the Ambassadors Theatre on 25 November 1952 and ran continuously there, and later at the larger St Martin's Theatre, until the closure of London's theatres in 2020.
 It broke the record for longest running non-musical play in 1957, and passed Chu-Chin-Chow's record as London's longest running show the following year.
 In February 2020 it had totalled 28,152 performances.
 A plaque (right) outside the St Martin's commemorates its status as the world's longest-running play.

 10,000+ performances

 The longevity of The Mousetrap has eclipsed what would otherwise be the unprecedented run of Les Misérables and three other productions playing for more than 10,000 performances.
 All but the last of the four were running when the theatres shut in 2020.
 The list below gives performance totals as of January 2023.